zcc861007/MyBlog/content/authors/admin/_index.md

 website: ""
 ---

 Dr. Chaochao Zhou is a Data Scientist at Musket Corp.
-His research interests include machine learning, reinforcement learning, and quantitative trading.
-He is currently engaged in the analysis of market fundamentals, real-time tracking of global oil vessels, and the development of predictive models and AI-driven trading strategies.
+His research interests include deep learning, reinforcement learning, and quantitative trading.
+He is currently engaged in analyzing petroleum market fundamentals, real-time tracking of global oil vessels, and developing predictive models and AI-driven trading strategies.